Ñusta: Role in the public sphere

 While ñustas were incredibly sheltered, they did not live in total isolation.
 They often played active roles in public ceremonies and accompanied their high-ranking male family members to investitures, masses, baptisms, funerals, and other religious ceremonies.
 Despite being guarded, ñustas lived lives of sociability and comparative luxury: they were better fed, housed, clothed, and attended than any other group of women (except the Coya).
-Along with being surrounded by servants and slaves, much of a ñusta’s social life was spent gossiping, visiting friends, and participating in church-sponsored charities. Ñustas were additionally renowned weavers and made beautiful textiles.
-Their clothing consisted of complex patterns, which showcased their skill and artistry.
+Much of a ñusta’s social life was spent gossiping, visiting friends, and participating in church-sponsored charities. Ñustas were additionally renowned weavers and made beautiful textiles.
+Their clothing featured complex patterns, which showcased their skill and artistry.

-Inca men and women did share the bondage and responsibility of taking care of the State's farmland through agricultural activities of harvesting, planting, and plowing.
-Inca women were powerful workers as they did have the chance to endure in warfare alongside their husbands.
-However, they also would maintain the household and care for the children.
+Ordinary Incan men and women shared agricultural responsibilities for imperial farmland: harvesting, planting, and plowing.
+Incan women also went to war alongside their husbands.
+However, they also maintained the household and cared for their children.

 Morals

 The ideal elite woman was a virgin.
-Consequently, ñustas were among many elite girls who were brought up with their sexuality, activities, and education closely supervised.
-In the post-colonial period, ñustas were brought up out of the public's sight and left their homes only to go to mass.
-Their parents also stressed the Hispanic honour code, which tied female sexual behaviour and a woman's virginity to her family's honour. Ñustas were additionally taught to have their family's economic and dynastic interests at heart.
+Consequently, ñustas were raised with close supervision of their sexuality, activities, and education.
+In the post-colonial period, ñustas were kept out of the public eye, leaving their homes only to go to Mass.
+Their parents also stressed the Hispanic honor code, which tied female sexual behaviour and virginity to the family's honor.
+In addition, ñustas were taught to have their family's economic and dynastic interests at heart.

 Religion

-Additionally, these structures were highly hierarchical as Inca religion accounted for the idea that not all mortal people were the same, a belief bolstered by existing social inequalities to legitimize the structure through which the Coya and other noblewomen had power.
-These hierarchies were deemed sacred; after all, the Coya was the daughter of the Moon, so female alliances ran deep in the imperial cult.
-The Coya was in charge of leading priestesses, noblewomen, and common women in their worship of the female goddesses of the imperial cult, including the Moon an previous Coya's mummies.
+The social and political environment in which young ñustas were raised was highly hierarchical, since Incan religion taught that not all mortal people were the same.
+This belief was bolstered by existing social inequalities to legitimize the structure through which the Coya and other noblewomen attained and held power.
+These hierarchies were deemed sacred: the Coya was the daughter of the Moon, so female alliances ran deep in the imperial cult.
+The Coya was in charge of leading priestesses, noblewomen, and common women in their worship of the female goddesses of the imperial cult, including the Moon and the mummies of previous Coyas.